NHSDigital/nhs-notify-web-cms/docs/pages/footer/security.md

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-layout: page
+layout: no-nav-page
 title: Security
-parent: About
-nav_order: 3
-permalink: /about/security
+permalink: /security/
 redirect_from: /features/security
+redirect_from: /about/security

 ---

 NHS Notify is part of NHS England and is built for the security needs of its organisations and services.